 You have now created a Spot Fleet that uses weights and combines Spot and On-Demand Instances to meet the specified target capacity.

-Given the configuration we used above.
-Try to answer the following questions:
+Given the configuration you used above.
+Try to answer the following questions.

 This Spot Fleet will maintain a weighted target capacity of 12, as specified in the value for TargetCapacity